-This visit will focus on the challenges of introducing lean thinking and lean tools to a traditional process (the production of cork stoppers).
+This visit focused on the challenges of introducing lean thinking and lean tools to a traditional process (the production of cork stoppers).

 Amorim is the largest producer and supplier of cork stoppers worldwide and in whom the main wine producers place their trust.
 The experience of around a century and a half of activity and a development/innovation standing provide a unique guarantee of confidence in the supply of quality products.
 The company began as a small cork stopper factory, established in 1870 in the heart of the Port wine region.
 The proximity of the wine producers soon contributed to creating business relationships, anticipating client needs and swiftly meeting their requests.
 Four generations later, this continues to be the strategy which consolidates the company's leadership in the sector.